-Impacts directly from the energy used in operation of the vehicle include in the CO2 equivalent calculation the tank-to-wheel (TTW) contribution are hereby addressed, hence:
+Impacts directly from the energy used in operation of the vehicle include in the CO2 equivalent calculation the tank-to-wheel (TtW) contribution are hereby addressed, hence:

-Electric energy: from vehicle charging port to the wheels
+Electric energy: from vehicle charging port to the wheels , if already included in the certification protocol;

 Fuel: from tank to wheel

-Conversely, impacts resulting from the production and distribution of fuel and electricity for the operation of the vehicle, i.e. well-to-tank (WTT), shall follow the methodology outlined in Energy modelling [SG6], hence:
+Conversely, impacts resulting from the production and distribution of fuel and electricity for the operation of the vehicle, i.e. well-to-tank (WtT), shall follow the methodology outlined in paragraph 3.2.6 and paragraph 3.2.15.

-Electric energy: GHG emissions related to[ electricity generation infrastructure, ] production and distribution of the fuels used in electricity generation, direct impacts from electricity generation, and transmission and distribution loss from the electricity grid to the charging system.

-Fuel: GHG emissions linked to extraction/production of feedstock’s’ refining/processing of feedstocks into fuels, storage and transportation of these to the market, and dispensing to the vehicle.

-These latter WTT GHG emissions shall be covered in the conversion factor of each energy type according to Energy modelling [SG6].
+These latter WtT GHG emissions shall be covered in the conversion factor of each energy type according to paragraph 3.2.15.

 Use stage boundaries are depicted in the figure below: